alainwolf/roll.urown.net/glossary.rst

         employee.
 The patent was given to the United States, and NIST has made it available worldwide royalty-free.
 DSA is a variant of the ElGamal signature scheme.

+    DSM
+    DiskStation Manager
+        Synology’s primary product is the Synology DiskStation Manager (DSM), a Linux based software package that is the operating system for the DiskStation and RackStation products.

+    DTIM Interval
+    Delivery traffic indication map
+    Delivery traffic indication message
+        DTIM stands for Delivery traffic indication map or message.
+It is basically an additional message added after the normal beacon broadcast by your router or access point.
+See :term:`Beacon Interval`.

+        Depending on the timing set for your router, the router “buffers” broadcast and multicast data and let your mobile devices or clients know when to “wake up” to receive those data.

+        The more often that DTIM is transmitted, the more often that your mobile devices wake up, and the more battery that it uses (due to the lack of “sleep”).
+By setting a low value of DTIM and beacon interval, you can effectively keep your devices awake indefinitely so they never go into sleep mode when idling.
+In some cases the “no sleep” setup can use up to 10~20% additional power consumption.

+        See `DTIM Interval Best Setting <https://routerguide.net/dtim-interval-period-best-setting/>`_

     Dual EC DRBG